Francesco II Sforza

-Francesco II Sforza (February 4, 1495 – November 2, 1535) was Duke of Milan from 1521 until his death.
+Francesco II Sforza (4 February 1495 – 1 November 1535) was Duke of Milan from 1521 until his death.
+He became duke of Milan after Emperor Charles V reconquered it from the French.
+He fought at the Battle of Bicocca against the French, but in 1526 joined the League of Cognac with Francis I of France.
+Surviving a poisoning, he married Christina of Denmark, but died childless.
 He was the last member of the Sforza family to rule Milan.

+Biography

-He was the second son of Ludovico Sforza and Beatrice d'Este.
-When Ludovico was ousted from Milan in the course of the Italian Wars, he brought Francesco with him to the court of the Emperor Maximilian I, who had married a Sforza, Francesco's cousin Bianca Maria.
-Francesco was assigned to an ecclesiastical career.
-His father was imprisoned in Loches by Louis XII of France, and died in 1508, but when Charles V re-conquered Milan from the French in 1521, Francesco was appointed its duke, the last of the family to hold that title.
+Francesco was the second son of Ludovico Sforza and Beatrice d'Este.
+Following his father's removal from Milan in the course of the Italian Wars, he was brought to the court of the Emperor Maximilian I, who had married Francesco's cousin, Bianca Maria Sforza.
+Francesco briefly lived at court in Innsbruck, but later was assigned a tutor and lived at the castle of Steyr, along with twenty-one followers.
+His ambition for an ecclesiastical career, as canon in Cologne, was backed by Maximilian.
+Despite imperial support the Cologne chapter rejected him from their chapter.

+In August 1512, Francesco placed his judicial studies on hold following his brother Massimiliano's election as duke of Milan at the Diet of Mantua.
+His conversation with a Mantuan envoy was expressed as, "younger Sforza spoke with Capilupi "with few words", but good ones.
+He resembles his father, but is less lordly; he will not be as large a person, but is bulkier than the Duke, with full shoulders, hair similar to the Duke’s, and the black clothes of a priest in the German style".

+In 1521, Charles V, Holy Roman Emperor, re-conquered Milan from the French after the Battle of Vaprio d'Adda, and Francesco was appointed its duke, the last of the family to hold that title.
 His sovereignty, however, remained circumscribed by the military occupation of Milan by Spanish troops.
 He returned to his state, depleted by twenty years of combat, promoting a cultural and economic recovery.
 Francesco fought at the Battle of Bicocca, on the side of the emperor, in 1522.
-In 1526 he switched sides, joining the League of Cognac, together with Francis I of France, Pope Clement VII and the Republic of Florence, and was besieged in the Castello Sforzesco.
+In 1526, he switched sides, joining the League of Cognac, together with Francis I of France, Pope Clement VII and the Republic of Florence, and was besieged in the Castello Sforzesco.

-On May 4, 1534 he married the 12-year-old niece of Charles V, Christina of Denmark, the daughter of Christian II of Denmark and Isabella of Burgundy.
+On 4 May 1534, Francesco married the 12-year-old niece of Charles V, Christina of Denmark, the daughter of Christian II of Denmark and Isabella of Austria.
+By this time, Francesco, a survivor of a poisoning attempt, was using a cane to walk and had paralyzed hands.
 The union remained childless.
-His death in 1535 sparked the Italian War of 1535.
+His death on 1 November 1535, sparked the Italian War of 1535.
 His half-brother Giovanni Paolo reclaimed briefly the Duchy of Milan after his death, but died in the same year under mysterious circumstances.